Sustainable Opportunities

 - Grounds - Projects in this category will work with the grounds department to approve and implement sustainable garden design and sustainable landscaping practices.
 Funds can be used to protect and preserve the naturally existing ecology as well.

-- Water Conservation - This catgory addresses water conservation, pollution, and storm water mitigation.
+- Water Conservation - This category addresses water conservation, pollution, and stormwater mitigation.

-- Waste Minimization - This category addresses the improvement of waste diversion and reductino efforts on campus.
+- Waste Minimization - This category addresses the improvement of waste diversion and reduction efforts on campus.
 The waste minimization category can be used to promote the reduction and reuse of materials.

 - Transportation - This category includes all sustainable travel methods with low to no fuel, such as biking, walking, carpooling, carsharing, etc.